 Manestra (Bean Soup)

-This slow-cooked soup stews for hours on a low heat with ingredients such as cured meats, pancetta, garlic and parsley.
-There are many variations depending on additional ingredients chosen.
+This slow-cooked soup stews for hours on low heat with ingredients such as cured meats, pancetta, garlic, and parsley.
+There are many variations depending on the additional ingredients chosen.

-A simple and tasty dish popular in Istria, this take on scrambled eggs includes ingredients such as asparagus, mushrooms, sausage, prosciutto and truffles, depending on what can sourced locally.
+A simple and tasty dish popular in Istria, this take on scrambled eggs includes ingredients such as asparagus, mushrooms, sausage, prosciutto, and truffles, depending on what can be sourced locally.